 Visit an aquarium, planetarium, and natural history museum—all under one living roof.

-Part library, part natural history museum, and part activities room, the Wilson Family Naturalist Center is packed with resources to explore.
-From a foot-long mammoth tooth (discovered at a construction site right here in San Francisco) to books, films, and other specimens, the opportunities to investigate and ask questions are endless.
+Part natural history museum and part dynamic activity space, the Wilson Family Naturalist Center is packed with resources to explore.
+From a foot-long mammoth tooth (discovered at a construction site right here in San Francisco) to a variety of books and hands-on activities, the opportunities to investigate and ask questions are endless.

 A wolverine's soft pelt, a false trumpet's spiraling shell, and so much more—hundreds of specimens pack the shelves of the Naturalist Center, ready to be investigated.

-From classics like The Origin of Species to a quirky road-kill field guide, the Naturalist Center offers a comprehensive selection of curated books, magazines, and films on a wide range of natural science subjects.
+From classics like The Origin of Species to a quirky roadkill field guide, the Naturalist Center offers a selection of books, magazines, and guides to fuel your curiosity and help you find answers to your California biodiversity questions.

-With classes, workshops, and drop-in discovery sessions running every day of the week, the Center never stops in its mission to help visitors of all ages become trained naturalists.
+With activities and drop-in discovery sessions running every day of the week, the Center never stops in its mission to help visitors of all ages connect to the natural world.

 The Naturalist Center is located on the third floor of the Academy—simply take the main stairs or elevators (located near our Café) and follow the aerial walkway.